 blood or urine test produced inaccurate results or was administered improperly.
 Proving either of these could be enough to get a DUI charge dismissed.
 A DUI attorney at our firm is well equipped to fight DUI charges.

 In most cases, aggravated assault involving a vehicle is charged as a class 3 felony.
 If the victim is under 15 years old, then it will be charged as a class 2 felony.
 If you were charged with a class 3 felony for aggravated vehicular assault, then you could face minimum imprisonment of 2 ½ years and maximum imprisonment of 7 years.
 In addition to these criminal penalties, you may also be facing other DUI-related penalties.
 If convicted of your DUI offense, then your license will likely be suspended, you may be required to perform community restitution, you could face fines and you may have to have an

 ignition interlock device (IID) installed in your vehicle when you are able to drive again.

 Contacting a Phoenix DUI Lawyer

 Contacting a Phoenix DUI attorney from Knowles Law Firm, PLC could be the best choice you make after an arrest.
 You have the right to attorney representation, so make sure you are confident in your choice.
-Knowles Law Firm has the skills and experience you need when combatting this serious felony offense.
+Knowles Law Firm, PLC has the skills and experience you need when combatting this serious felony offense.
 Lead Attorney Anthony Knowles formerly served as a police officer, and understands DUI and traffic violations at the very base level.
 We encourage you to speak with our firm so that you can see the difference for yourself.
 If you're facing vehicular aggravated assault charges, call today.